Medical Billing and Coding Undergraduate Certificate

 The healthcare industry depends on skilled, qualified medical insurance biller and coders to accurately record, register and track patient accounts.
 Recently, the United States has changed from the International Classification of Diseases version 9 (ICD-9) coding standards to ICD-10 standards – DeVry has kept pace with this change and offers courses that can prepare you for the new disease classifications.
-Earn an undergraduate certificate in Medical Billing and Coding from DeVry University and prepare to enter a fast-growing career* in healthcare.
+Earn an undergraduate certificate in Medical Billing and Coding from DeVry University to help prepare for this evolving industry.

 Why Get Started at DeVry?

-Whether you are looking to start preparing for your career in healthcare as a medical coder or biller, or if you are looking to eventually pursue a bachelor's degree in Technical Management with a Health Information Management specialization, a certificate in Medical Billing and Coding can be the first step.
+Whether you are looking to get started in healthcare as a medical coder or biller, or if you plan to eventually pursue a bachelor's degree, a certificate in Medical Billing and Coding can be the first step.

-- Use Medical Billing and Coding as a stepping stone to a more advanced career
+- Use Medical Billing and Coding as a stepping stone to a more advanced opportunities

 - DeVry University offers the flexibility of online courses

-- More than 100 career services professionals at DeVry University speak to employers every day to help find our graduates successful careers
+- More than 100 career services professionals at DeVry University speak to employers every day to help our graduates with their career search

-- DeVry University is committed to offer you the highest quality of education and student care to help ensure a successful completion of your program
+- DeVry University is committed to offer you the highest quality of education and student care to help ensure the successful completion of your program

 Certificate Completion Requirements